xiaoaaa2/Ada-SD/train_msr/README.md

 ## Preparing Data

-`data_preparation.py` can be used to generate mixed and clean data. `create_data.py` can be used to generate a list of data sets.
+`data_preparation.py` can be used to generate mixed and pure data. `create_data.py` can be used to generate a list of data sets.
 There are many ways to generate a list of data sets.
 ```shell
 python data_preparation.py
 python create_data.py